 This book is intended for mature audiences due to explicit language and sexual content.
+Contains steamy scenes, but there are NO M/M scenes.
 Includes warfare and violence.
-Reference to death.
+Reference to childbirth.

 Series: Intergalactic Enosis: The Pyxis System